jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 > Padding with extra 0 is more popular because it maintains spatial dimensions and better preserve information on the edge.

 For a CNN, sometimes we do not move the filter only by 1 pixel.
-If we move the filter 2 pixels to the right, we call the "X stride" equal to 2.
+If we move the filter 2 pixels to the right, we say the "X stride" is equal to 2.
 <div class="imgcap">
 <img src="/assets/cnn/stride2.png" style="border:none;width:50%">
 </div>

 Notice that both padding and stride may change the spatial dimension of the output.
 A stride of 2 in X direction will reduce X-dimension by 2.
-Without padding, the output shrink by N pixels:
+Without padding and x stride equals 2, the output shrink N pixels:

 $$
-N = \frac {\text{filter patch fsize} - 1} {2}
+N = \frac {\text{filter patch size} - 1} {2}
 $$

 ### Convolution neural network (CNN)